stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 ### Promises and Fetch API

-[Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) which implements a promise takes callback functions which can greatly benefit from arrow function concise syntax.
+[Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) which implements a promise takes callback functions that hugely benefit from arrow functions concise syntax.

 Lets see the Fetch API with a regular function: